 Leaders set an example, and those who remain calm and collected during an incident can ensure teams act quickly and with focus to mitigate any issues.

 Integrity rounds out the top four traits, also receiving a nod from 23% of respondents.
 Integrity is a form of resilience in a leader.
 It's a set of ethics and a sense of fairness that attracts and develops a team with values.

 A leader with integrity can make the right choice in difficult circumstances.
 Especially when executing recovery tests, it can be easy to adopt a "check box" approach and do the minimum to meet requirements.
 Operating with integrity by "not cheating on the test" ensures the organization is prepared when a real disaster strikes.

 Integrity means leaders ensure everyone is trained in the new methods, but also that they understand not every employee will like change or adherence to principles — some might even leave the company.
 A leader's integrity just means that the entire process will be transparent and that gaps or deficiencies during testing will be communicated fairly and honestly and appropriate remediation actions will be taken.

 Mid-tier Traits — Less Valued, but Still Important

 Creativity (21%), accountability (20%), data skills (19%), an ability to clearly communicate (18%), and commitment (18%) all fell in the middle range of responses.
-Many of these, like the top four, speak to the importance of trust, and many of them are critical when an organisation is in the midst of a disaster or a change.
+Many of these, like the top four, speak to the importance of trust, and many of them are critical when an organization is in the midst of a disaster or a change.

-Data skills, for example, are increasingly prized as organisations amass data that they then have to mine for insights — as well as store and protect.
+Data skills, for example, are increasingly prized as organizations amass data that they then have to mine for insights — as well as store and protect.
 Accountability and commitment speak to the discipline required to enact the governance and best practices.
 Creativity again touches on a leader's ability to find new paths forward and adopt the people, process, and technology to make them happen.

 The Bottom of the List